roodi/roodi/README.txt

 Check all ruby files in a rails app with a custom configuration file:
     roodi -config=my_roodi_config.yml "rails_app/**/*.rb"

-If you're writing a check, it is useful to see the structure of a file the way that Roodi tokenizes it (via ParseTree).
+If you're writing a check, it is useful to see the structure of a file the way that Roodi tokenizes it (via ruby_parser).
 Use:
     roodi-describe [filename]

 == CUSTOM CONFIGURATION